 There you have it, these are the best Xbox Series X games.
 Kudos to Microsoft for arguably one-upping Sony at every turn so far.
 Their showcases have not failed to meet expectations so far.
 Not to mention, the release of the Xbox Series S came completely out of left field, surprising many gamers with a relatively affordable next-gen offering, albeit coming at the expense of less powerful hardware.

 Will this be the generation when Microsoft finally outpaced Sony?
 Only time will tell.
-But, as you can see from the list of above, the Xbox Series X and Series S have numerous gaming titles that many are looking forward to.
+But, as you can see from the list above, the Xbox Series X and Series S have numerous gaming titles that many are looking forward to playing.